complikator/PolygonEditor/PolygonEditor/README.md

 To "freeze" edge's length press right button, this will make length of the nearest edge impossible to change.

+### Remove polygon

+To remove polygon left click near one of its vertices.

 ![application screenshot](/images/simple.png "application screenshot")